Why did an Australian visitor visa refusal happen to you?

 When using a sponsor for the financials in a higher assessment level country, the applicant or the sponsor should provide at least a minimum of 3 months of previous bank statements before the lodgment of the application for a visitor visa.

-If you do not provide this evidence or information with your application or when you are asked to do so by your case officer, your application could end up a refused visa.
+If you do not provide this evidence or information with your application or when you are asked to do so by your case officer, your application could end up with a refused visa.

 If there is any large transaction displayed in your bank account, then it would be best to provide a clear explanation.
+If you fail to meet the financial support, the Department of Home Affairs may refuse your application.

 As to where this money comes from to avoid confusion from the case officer.